gagan052/SkillAble-3.0.0.1-/backend-optimization-suggestions.md

-# Backend Optimization Suggestions for SkillAble API
+# Backend Optimization Suggestions for DevXcom API

 Based on the frontend code analysis, here are recommended backend optimizations to improve API performance and reduce page load times: